nsaadat01/ecs-171-project/README.md

 # ecs-171-project
-This is our project for the Machine learning UC Davis course.
+This is our final project for ECS 171 - Machine learning, a UC Davis course.